Using protoc Plugins

 Binary plugins from specific locations

-In some situations, you may wish to download plugins directly from a URL or run them from a specific file system path:
+In some situations, you may wish to download plugins directly from a URL or run them from a specific file system path.
+URL plugins help you achieve this goal.

 <plugin>